Blog

 Biotin Supplements

 Biotin gummies or supplements may help with hair loss if you have a true deficiency of the vitamin.
-This is pretty unlikely if you eat a varied diet, but not entirely impossible.
+This is pretty unlikely if you eat a varied diet, but it’s not entirely impossible.

-One of the cool things about our gummies is that, in addition to biotin, they contain other essential nutrients for healthy hair, like folic acid, niacin and vitamins D and E.
+One of the cool things about our gummies is that, in addition to biotin, they contain other essential nutrients for healthy hair, like folic acid, niacin, and vitamins D and E.

 The Bottom Line: Getting Minoxidil OTC